jappeace/php-cake-plugin-view_content_factory/README.md

 ## Meta script

 The meta script is parsed by the template model.
-It will parse evrything inside the View/Template directory inside the plugin and the root app.
+It will parse everything inside the View/Template directory inside the plugin and the root app.
 As long as the files end with .ctp

 ### Open tags